Thursday, April 30, 2020

 Do not ban the public from the Tulip Festival.

 "NCC considering fences to keep people away from blooming tulips this year."
-How DARE you, you are promoting virtual reality, I would rather see the real thing and not an image on my computer and television set..I want to smell the flowers and read the historic plaques and actually see the Rideau Canal.
+You are promoting virtual reality, I would rather see the real thing and not an image on my computer and television set..I want to smell the flowers and read the historic plaques and actually see the Rideau Canal.
 Smell-o-Vision was created by Mike Todd Jr. during the 1950's for the movie "Scent of Mystery."
 The public was disenchanted with this imitation of reality and they stayed away from the movie in droves.

 Walmart has placed brightly coloured tape on the floor to indicate how far apart customers have to be, and there are disinfectants on several tables.
-And only a small number of customers are permitted in the store at one time.
+And only a small number of customers are permitted in the store at one time

 A mid-1960's Ottawa Journal newspaper article.